yukikitayama/music/music_composition_2.md

     1. Typically a new tonic is established by means of a cadence.

 **Related keys** are keys that are closer to each other on the **circle of 5ths**.

+**Sequential modulation** is modulation through a **chromatic sequence**.

+**Direct modulation** is modulation that is abrupt.
+It doesn't use pivot chords, pivot tones, altered chords or sequences to help smooth out the modulation.
+Direct modulation is also referred to as **phrase modulation** because this type of modulation typically occurs between two phrases.